 The requirements for A Bachelor of Arts consists of a subject concentration and a prescribed distribution of courses.
 To graduate from the Bachelor of Arts program, you must successfully complete the following requirements.

-Requirements for Successful Complete of the Bachelor of Arts Program
+Requirements for Successful Complete of a Bachelor of Arts

 - Successful completion of 120 credit hours

 - A concentration in a specific subject area or interdisciplinary grouping constituting a Major or Honours (Note: Students must refer to the St. Thomas University Academic Calendar to determine whether they have met the requirements for their Major(s).
 If students are unsure of the requirements as listed in the Calendar, they should consult the Department Chair or designated Departmental Advisor)